Male Breast Surgery

 After an initial consultation with a surgeon to discuss goals, concerns, and the patient’s medical history, intravenous sedation or general anesthesia is administered on the day of the surgery.
 The extra breast tissue is then removed through liposuction techniques or excision techniques.
 For the first, a cannula, or a thin and hollow tube, is inserted through several incisions and moved back and forth to loosen excess fat, which is then removed by vacuum suction.

 The second method is used when the surgeon needs to remove glandular tissue and/or excess skin, reduce the size of the areola or reposition the nipple.
 Sometimes both methods are combined.
 Incision patterns vary depending on individual patients’ conditions and preferences.

-After your Gainesville breast reduction surgery, dressings or bandages will be applied to the incisions to minimize swelling and support your new chest contour as it heals.
+After your Gainesville male breast reduction surgery, dressings or bandages will be applied to the incisions to minimize swelling and support your new chest contour as it heals.
 A thin tube may be temporarily placed under the skin to drain excess blood or fluid that may accumulate.
 Your surgeon will provide specific instructions for postoperative care of surgical sites and drains, including required downtime and follow-up visits.
-Dr. Tyrone may provide oral medications to aid healing, reduce pain, and decrease the potential for infection.
+Dr. Tyrone may provide oral medications to aid healing, reduce pain and decrease the potential for infection.
 If you experience shortness of breath, chest pain or an unusual heartbeat, seek medical attention immediately.

 Causes of Gynecomastia

 Generally, gynecomastia is triggered by low levels of testosterone compared with those of estrogen.
 This can be the result of conditions or agents that reduce the levels or block the effects of testosterone or, on the flip side, increase estrogen levels.
 The following are some of the things that can induce hormonal imbalances.